stetson06/portfolio/_posts/2022-01-26-cnn-fruit-classification.md

 ```
 <br>
-Along the top are our *actual* classes and down the side are our *predicted* classes - so counting *down* the columns we can get the Classification Accuracy (%) for each class, and we can see where it is getting confused.
+Across the top are our *actual* classes and down the side are our *predicted* classes - so counting *down* the columns we can get the Classification Accuracy (%) for each class, and we can see where it is getting confused.

 So, while overall our test set accuracy was 75% - for each individual class we see: